Skip to main content

 It affects individuals differently, depending on when and where you drink, who you’re with, and how you feel.

-The information in this booklet will help you identify the risks associated with alcohol and give advice on how to stay safe.
+This information will help you identify the risks associated with alcohol and give advice on how to stay safe.

 What we usually refer to as alcohol is a chemical called ethanol, which is made through a process called fermentation.